ajikan/ScribeAI/README.md

 &nbsp;

+# 📢 v1.2.1 Update
+- `gpt-4` model is now available to choose for those people that have access to it.

 # 📢 v1.2.0 Update
 - `code-davinci-002` no longer supported.
 OpenAI recently announced the shutdown of Codex models by March 23.
 - Markdown support!
 Answers provided by AI are now formatted in markdown to enable better readability.